AndreaCrotti/Unit-testing-talk/unit.rst

 .. myself that I did a good job.

 - forget your debugger
+..
+TODO: fixme this
 - avoid over-engineering (small steps when required)
 - better design and better code
+..
+FIXME: not good
 - do only what necessary
 - sleep at night